Productivity skills for Cortana

 Calendar creation skill

-This skill and 30+ others are slated to ship on 4 different Microsoft endpoints over the coming months.
-I'm very excited to share more when I can.
+This skill and 30+ others have shipped on 4 different Microsoft endpoints over the past several years.